Recent News & Announcements

 - Classmates Directory - (5/1/16) password protected section with our 50th Reunion Directory and recent 2016 updates

-(6/16/14) See gallery-50.html to view hundreds of photos in several slideshow albums and a video of of our dear friend Kathleen Liles leading the Reunion Committee singing Rah Rah Shades Valley.
+(6/16/14) 50th Reunion photos addded.
+View hundreds of photos in several slideshow albums and a video of of our dear friend Kathleen Liles leading the Reunion Committee singing Rah Rah Shades Valley.
 Sadly, Kathleen passed away on June 16, 2014 after a brief illness.

-(7/6/13) See gallery-40.html to view 79 photos from the 40th Reunion, and a video slideshow created back in 2004 that we've posted to You Tube for fast streaming.
+(7/6/13) 40th Reunion photos added.
+View 79 photos from the 40th Reunion, and a video slideshow created back in 2004 that we've posted to You Tube for fast streaming.
 On 7/5/13, a new video version was added that will play on Android and iPhone devices.

 The Gallery Section on our website features our reunions and school activities way back when, plus web links of interest to everyone.
 You can help us by contributing content to these pages.
 Start now - scan your old photos and email them to us.
 Try to include the names for captions and approximate dates and descriptions.